Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - The standard product metadata shall contain all information required of CMR product metadata as defined in the UMM for Collections (UMM-C).

 - The XDAAC shall maintain (export, update, delete) its UMM for Granules (UMM-G) metadata in CMR.
-The XDAAC shall work along with the ESDIS Project to ensure the currency, correctness, completeness, and quality of XDAAC’s metadata in CMR to enable users’ discovery, search, and use of the XDAAC-held data products using the EDSC or other clients using CMR.
+The XDAAC shall work along with ESDIS to ensure the currency, correctness, completeness, and quality of XDAAC’s metadata in CMR to enable users’ discovery, search, and use of the XDAAC-held data products using the EDSC or other clients using CMR.

 - The XDAAC shall manage the accessibility to granule- and/or collection-level data and services in CMR using rules, conditions, permissions, and restrictions as available in CMR.